Honey28Git/Predictive-Modelling/README.md

 Data Dictionary:

-Variable Name	Description
+•	Variable Name: Description
-Holiday_Package 	 Opted for Holiday Package yes/no?
+•	Holiday_Package:	Opted for Holiday Package yes/no?
-Salary 	 Employee salary
+•	Salary:	Employee salary
-age 	 Age in years
+•	age:	Age in years
-edu 	 Years of formal education no_young_children 	 The number of young children (younger than 7 years) no_older_children 	 Number of older children foreign 	 foreigner Yes/No
+•	edu:	Years of formal education
+•	no_young_children:	The number of young children (younger than 7 years)
+•	no_older_children:	Number of older children
+•	foreign:	foreigner Yes/No